telerik/xaml-docs/controls/radrichtextbox/changes-and-backward-compatibility/backward-compatibility.md

 ### Changed

+Selecting all cells in a row will now add the whole row as selected element in one selection range instead of adding separate selection range for each cell.

+### Changed

+The Insert Table command called by the __RadRichTextBoxRibbonUI__ will now add table to the document without the paragraph before it.

+### What to do now

+To keep the old behavior pass the __InsertTableCommandParameter__ to __InsertTableCommand__ with __InsertParagraphBeforeTable__ set to true.

+### Changed

+The __ShowDialog__ method from __IInsertTableDialog__ interface no longer accept one parameter of type Action&lt;int, int&gt;.
+It is changed and now accepts one context class __InsertTableDialogContext__, which will hold the insert table callback action and any additional information.

+### What to do now

+Implement the interface using the context class.
+You can refer to the [CustomInsertTableDialog SDK demo](https://github.com/telerik/xaml-sdk/tree/master/RichTextBox/CustomInsertTableDialog).

+### Changed

 If a [Span]({%slug radrichtextbox-features-document-elements-span%}) with Text line break symbol “¬” or page break symbol “◊” is inserted, a break will not be inserted.

 ### What to do now